 For example, looking at magnets and wires, inconsistencies between the predictions of classical mechanics and Maxwell's equations about the forces impelling a current in a conductor, depending on whether the conductor or the magnet is moved, prompted Einstein - at least according to the way he wrote his paper - to develop what later came to be known as the special theory of relativity.
 The paper announcing this was called (in English translation), On the Electrodynamics of Moving Bodies.
 Measurements of an event made from different frames of reference (here, in the special case of reference frames moving in straight lines at constant velocities) depend on the point of view, and this in turn has implications for measurements within a single frame of reference.
 Using observations on the constancy of the speed of light in a vacuum, and theorising that the laws of physics are the same everywhere, Einstein borrowed mathematical techniques developed by Lorentz and showed that some refinements - albeit extremely small ones for the events we normally observe - must be made to Newton’s laws of motion.
 In a later addendum he showed that the same mathematics he had used also predicted how the energy in matter is proportionate to its mass.

 While that sort of mathematics has proved to have great predictive value where observations are made at the macroscopic level, it is not so useful at the sub-atomic level.
 It seems that the smaller something is, the greater the need for a mathematics incorporating probability.
 At the sub-atomic level, mathematics is a less accurate predictive tool than it is for events at a larger scale.
 To compensate for the reduced usefulness of basic mathematics at the sub-atomic level, new forms of mathematics are devised, starting with quantum mechanics.
-Specialists develop new forms of mathematics to meet the needs of inquiry; Descartes combined algebra and geometry, Newton and Leibniz independently developed calculus, and today there are many forms of specialised mathematics, taking their topics far beyond a lay-person’s understanding.
+Specialists develop new forms of mathematics to meet the needs of inquiry; Descartes combined algebra and geometry, Newton and Leibniz independently developed calculus (these are all from the Western point of view, in the East these things occurred much earlier), and today there are many forms of specialised mathematics, taking their topics far beyond a lay-person’s understanding.

 Unless a mathematical refinement has predictive value for those who must use it, it is worthless to science.
 The same need for predictive value applies to theories that are not mathematical.But having predictive value is not the same as identifying what is real.
 The correct interpretation of reality using quantum mechanics has yet to be achieved.
 A theory may predict observations while not necessarily saying what is real.